School of Teacher Education

 Farber, M. (2020).
 Video Games Are Not Educational Technology.
 In Mehra, A. (Ed.), Blue Dot TECH 2019 Special Issue (12th ed.).
 UNESCO MGIEP.

 Schrier, K., & Farber, M. (2019).
 Open questions for games and empathy.
 Connected Learning Summit 2018 Conference Proceedings.
 Carnegie Mellon ETC Press.

-Matthew Farber, Ed.D. is an Assistant Professor of Educational Technology (TIP) at the University of Northern Colorado, and founder of the Gaming SEL Lab.
-Dr. Farber has been invited to the White House, to keynote for UNESCO, and he has been interviewed about games and learning by NPR, Fox News Radio, APA Monitor on Psychology, EdSurge, The74, Fast Company, The Denver Post, USA Today, USA Today’s back to School Magazine, and The Wall Street Journal.
+Matthew Farber, Ed.D. is an associate professor of educational technology at the University of Northern Colorado and the co-director of the Gaming SEL Lab.
+He has been invited to the White House, to keynote for UNESCO, and he has been interviewed about games and learning by NPR, The Washington Post, Fox News Radio, APA Monitor on Psychology, EdSurge, The Denver Post, The74, Fast Company, USA Today, and The Wall Street Journal.
 Dr. Farber has advised Peekapak, Quandary (MIT’s Learning Games Network), Evolved Play, Slam Out Loud, and Noggin (Nick, Jr.).
 He is a frequent collaborator with UNESCO MGIEP, the iThrive Games Foundation, and Games for Change.
 He is a Certified BrainPOP Educator, a Classcraft Ambassador, and a member of the iCivics Educator Network.
 He also is a writer for Edutopia.
 To learn more, please visit: https://www.edutopia.org/profile/matthew-farber